vklap/go_ddd/README.md

 	return "EmailChangedEvent"
 }

-// The below line ensures at compile time that EmailChangedEvent adheres to the go_ddd.Event interface var _ go_ddd.Event = (*EmailChangedEvent)(nil)
+// The below line ensures at compile time that EmailChangedEvent adheres to the ddd.Event interface var _ go_ddd.Event = (*EmailChangedEvent)(nil)
 ```